Computer Science Study

 Essential Peripherals

-Input and output devices that extend computer functionality.
+Input and output devices that extend computer functionality with connection interfaces

 Common Peripherals